 Boiling Spring Wilderness

-Unique Places to Save leverages biologically-rich land donation to create large-scale conservation impact
+Unique Places to Save conserves biologically-rich land to create large-scale impact

-Unique Places to Save will place a state-held conservation easement on nearly 1,000 acres that include the headwaters of Orton Creek, a tributary of the Cape Fear River, to create a model for sustainable real estate development.
+Unique Places to Save placed a state-held conservation easement on over 1,000 acres of the exceptionally-ranked Boiling Spring Lakes Wetland Complex Natural Area.
+The project conserves the headwaters of Orton Creek, a tributary of the Cape Fear River, as well as a mosaic of globally rare plant communities that provide habitat for numerous species.

 This large-scale conservation project nestled between two large conservation properties along the North Carolina coast creates a synergy of ecological benefits.
 For example, conserved and connected wildlife corridors allow genetic mixing of populations and improve species ability to adapt to changing climate through access to variable habitats and microtopography.